maubanel/UE5-Blueprints/user-input-ii/README.md

 ##### `Step 7.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we need to open up **BP_RotateCube** and flatten the hiearchy.
 Prior the **Box Trigger** and **TextRender** were under the **Cube** so they were inheriting its rotation.
+Drag and drop the two child so they are all under the **Default Scene Root**.
 By having them at the same hiearchy, the static mesh will no longer affect the trigger volume or the text render node.

 ![add float variable current angle deg](images/undoHiearchy.png)